-What I enjoyed more than anything was not only the myriad of ways this pose could be practiced but the infinite transition possibilities encouraging such agility, power and grace.
-We spiraled, undulated and spilled our way from Downward Facing Dog, Lunge, Plank and even from standing poses - such a beautiful, intricate and challenging dance.
-I left my friend’s class so happy and light, feeling spacious, strong and free.
-And with such an appreciation for the strength of my two side bodies!
+We spiraled, undulated and spilled our way from Downward Facing Dog, Lunge, Plank, and even from standing poses.
+Such a beautiful, intricate and challenging dance.
+I left my friend’s class feeling happy and light, spacious, strong and free!

 1. Shoulder and wrist warm-ups